 Ed was a successful businessman, but more importantly, he was the loving patriarch of his family.
 He was tremendously strong and yet quietly adoring.
 He and his wife, Adele, raised four children and had eight grandchildren.
 Before Ed was diagnosed with ALS, he would spend hours supporting his grandchildren by attending their activities.
 A.L.S. took many things from him but never his inner-strength, never his resolve.
 Through it all, he remained a shining example for all that knew him.

-To provide patients and their families with the best possible financial and emotional support through their unique ALS journey.
+Our mission is to provide patients and their families with the best possible financial and emotional support through their unique ALS journey.

 The needs of our ALS families are best served by those who have shared the experience.